 - High Protection Suncream

 This fan-favorite line is fast absorbing and lightweight, while providing beach-strength broad spectrum UVA/UVB sun protection so you can easily protect your family’s skin from harsh outdoor summer elements while remaining active.

 - Lip Balm

 If you can borrow all or any of the above for this trip, take advantage.
-If you’re interested in skiing dies off over the year you won’t have invested hundreds of pounds in clothing and equipment.
+If your interest in skiing dies off over the year you won’t have invested hundreds of pounds in clothing and equipment.

 For other clothing think in terms of layers to keep warm.
 Use a thermal, polyester T-shirt as your base layer, as this is much better at moving moisture away from the body.
 Then use two further layers to create good insulation.
 What you wear each day will vary depending on how energetic you are, whether it’s a sunny day or what time of year it is.

 Ski pants are generally made from nylon or polyester, with additional polyester padding for insulation.
 Although they are quite thin, they are waterproof and offer good protection from the wind.
 If you are going in very cold months such as January, it’s a good idea to take a pair of thermal insulation/long johns too.

 Your vacation rep will give you a voucher to take to the ski hire shop to collect your skis and other equipment.
 It is normal practice to collect your equipment in the afternoon before you start skiing the next day.